DeNic0la/vocabify/setup/linux.md

 # Script

-This script will automate some parts of the Setup, run
+This script will automate some parts of the setup, run:

 ```shell
 cd setup